civisanalytics/iam-role-injector/README.md

  - `destinationAccountNumber`: AWS Account Number of AWS Account 2
  - `rolename`: the name of the role to assume in AWS Account 2 that has the Trust Relationship to AWS Account 1

+*Advanced users only*: Specify a 5th optional argument for STS session duration in seconds.
+The default is set to 3600 seconds.

-Calling the script with 'source' is required for the environment variables to persist past the runtime of the script.
+Calling the script with `source` is required for the environment variables to persist past the runtime of the script.

 The script will also protect your original credentials if you chose to